 If the drama of simply wandering the battlements of our fabulous fortresses isn’t quite enough, we’ve gone out of our way to make them come alive for a younger audience.

 With its ring after ring of walls and water-filled moat, Beaumaris has been called the most perfectly designed of all the castles in Wales.
 Find out more about how it was built by setting off on a ‘Castle Quest’, searching for masons’ marks and interactive installations hidden around the grounds.
-Kids can also dress up in period costume, have fun with the ‘Little Dragons’ game on the Cadw app, and get hands-on medieval mason-style with our ‘soft play’ giant jigsaw of Beaumaris that lets them build the castle itself.
+Kids can also dress up in period costume and get hands-on medieval mason-style with our ‘soft play’ giant jigsaw of Beaumaris that lets them build the castle itself.

 There’s enough here in Wales’s most famous fortress to keep kids occupied for days.
 After scaling the battlements take the ‘Castle Quest’ to find hidden beasts linked with Caernarfon.
 In the Eagle Tower’s ‘Game of Crowns’ room you’ll meet the Princes of Wales.
 Elsewhere in the castle you’ll discover the ancient Welsh legend which helped convince King Edward I that he was justified in building his castle here in deepest Wales, and be entranced by the intricate installation dedicated to Edward’s wife, Queen Eleanor.
-There’s also a ‘Little Dragons’ game on the Cadw app and impressive Royal Welch Fusiliers Museum with exhibits, film, sounds and models that tell the story of Wales’s oldest infantry regiment.
+There’s also the impressive Royal Welch Fusiliers Museum with exhibits, film, sounds and models that tell the story of Wales’s oldest infantry regiment.

 For Wales’s biggest historic adventure head to Wales’s biggest castle.
 Make for the ‘Dragons’ Lair’, home to a family of Welsh dragons brought to life by an audio-visual display complete with smoke and snarls.
-Other child-friendly activities include the ‘Castle Quest’ and ‘Little Dragons’ game on the Cadw app.
+Other child-friendly activities include the ‘Castle Quest’.
 And look out for the replica siege engines on the south dam platform.
 They include the mighty mangonel and terrifying trebuchet, weapons of warfare that come to life during Caerphilly’s packed summer events programme.

 Castell Coch, near Cardiff

 Here’s one castle with a head start when it comes to kids’ kudos.
 Castell Coch, a Victorian confection of conical turrets, fable and fantasy, looks like it has just stepped out of the pages of Sleeping Beauty.
 There’s more fable within – quite literally, for its over-the-top interior is decorated by scenes from Aesop’s Fables, tales from ancient Greece.
-Then there are the fairies – only to be expected in this most fairytale of castles.
-Download the Cadw app to start your digital search for fluttering fairies and see how many can you find.
 Other enchanting features include optical Victorian toys that bring Castell Coch to life as if its builders, the immensely wealthy Bute family, had just finished their fairytale creation, a digital projection in the kitchen, and even a Victorian central heating game.

 Conwy Castle and Town Walls

 There’s drama and excitement everywhere at this commanding medieval fortress.
 Climb the spiral staircase to the battlements for a bird’s-eye view of north Wales, coast and country.
-Involving interactive display boards tell the story of kings and princes, castle and conflict as part of the ‘Castle Quest’, and kids can search for legendary creatures with the ‘Little Dragons’ game on the Cadw app.
-There’s also the thrill of exploring Conwy’s ring of medieval town walls – one of the finest in Europe – by following a ‘Quest’ on the Cadw app that uncovers the legend of the jackdaw and reveals the bird’s connection to the ancient town.
+Involving interactive display boards tell the story of kings and princes, castle and conflict as part of the ‘Castle Quest’.
+There’s also the thrill of exploring Conwy’s ring of medieval town walls – one of the finest in Europe.

 Criccieth’s long and involved history comes to light on a ‘Castle Quest’, in which you help celebrated poet Iolo Goch find inspiration for his next masterpiece, and are introduced to interactive displays in the recently renovated visitor centre.
 Sit at the ‘Prince’s Throne’ to meet key historic characters and play the ‘Prince’s Powerball’, a fun installation that traces the timeline of the native Princes of Gwynedd.
 Can you answer all the questions and make it right to the end?